 Training in case of PMP is not only beneficial but also mandatory.
 You have to provide training details in the application form.
 Also, it’s very effective in preparation.
 Most of the training institutes provide mock tests and questions, which will give you enough practice for the exam.

 So, as a first step search for a good training institute and join it.

 Apply for PMP Certification

-Even if you are planning to appear for exam after 4-5 months, it’s advisable to apply for it as soon as training completes, since it’s a bit long process.
+Even if you are planning to appear for the exam after 4-5 months, it is advisable to apply for it as soon as your training completes as it is a long process.

 Step 2: Once you have submitted the application, PMI would take up to 5 working days to review the application.
 They would inform you through email whether your application is accepted or not.
-If it’s not accepted, then you need to make required changes in the application and submit again.
-If it’s accepted, then you need to pay the fee.
+If it is not accepted, then you need to make the required changes in the application and submit again.
+If it is accepted, then you need to pay the fee.
 You would be given a window of one year to pay the amount.
 So you can pay anytime within this duration.
 It is again advisable to pay early since only then you get to know whether the application is under audit or not.

 Fees for the exam

 For PMI Members: $405